emicklei/melrose-docs/content/docs/help/troubleshooting.md

 ---
-title: "Troubleshooting"
+title: "Support"
-description: "Solutions to common problems."
+description: "Contribute by sharing your work or your blocking issues."
-lead: "Solutions to common problems."
+lead: "Contribute by sharing your work or your blocking issues."
 date: 2020-11-12T15:22:20+01:00
-lastmod: 2020-11-12T15:22:20+01:00
+lastmod: 2024-08-08T15:22:20+01:00
 draft: false
 images: []
 menu: